HR Tech 2022 Key Takeaways

 The analysts were abuzz about HR technology’s future

-The interest played out in the well-attended sessions and the packed expo hall floor where some of the hottest topics included passive/active listening, hybrid work models, and persistent resignations.
+The interest played out in the well-attended sessions hosted, and packed expo hall floor where some of the hottest topics included passive/active listening, hybrid work models, and persistent resignations.
 Stacey Harris presented the results from Sapient Insight’s 2022 HR Systems Survey, revealing that companies with over 500 employees earmarked an additional 21% of their technology spend for HR analytics technology, the first time this category made the list.
 We’re also proud to highlight that Visier ranked #1 in customer satisfaction in the HR analytics space according to the survey.

 A huge demand for embedded analytics